 While you are allowed to begin taking penalty-free distributions at age 59 ½, with either type of IRA, a Roth IRA requires the first distribution to occur at least five years after the first contribution.

-If you have questions regarding Individual Retirement Accounts, or any other retirement planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding Individual Retirement Accounts, or any other retirement planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.